 Before coming to Bethlehem College & Seminary, I served as Assistant Professor of Old Testament and Hebrew at University of Northwestern––St. Paul in Minnesota (2005–2009), as an associate pastor in a Southern Baptist church in Indiana (2001–2005), and as an instructor of biblical Hebrew and Greek at Gordon-Conwell Theological Seminary and Gordon College in Massachusetts (1997–2000).
-My desire is to be a lead worshipper, whether I am teaching, researching, or writing, and I hope that the time you spend on this site will move you to exalt our risen and reigning savior.
+My desire is to be a lead worshipper, whether I am parenting, shepherding, teaching, researching, or writing, and I hope that the time you spend on this site will move you to exalt our risen and reigning Savior.

 Areas of Specialization

 - PhD, The Southern Baptist Theological Seminary (2005)

 - Major: Old Testament Literature; Minors: Old Testament Language and New Testament Theology

 - Dissertation: A Call to Covenant Love: Text Grammar and Literary Structure in Deuteronomy 5–11 (Piscataway, NJ: Gorgias, 2007).

 - Primary Dissertation Supervisor: Daniel I. Block; Secondary Supervisor: Peter J. Gentry